cloud-ark/caastle/README.rst

 .. _steps: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-Your AWS user will need to have following permissions in order to use CloudARK to deploy containerized applications on AWS.
+Your AWS user will need to have following managed policies in order to use CloudARK to deploy containerized applications on AWS.

-- AmazonRDSFullAccess
 - AmazonEC2FullAccess
 - AmazonEC2ContainerRegistryFullAccess
 - AmazonEC2ContainerServiceRole